ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 - **Detection:** op-dispute-mon forecasts and alerts on undesirable game resolutions that would result due to honest claims being disputed at the bottom of the game tree.
 - **Recovery Path(s)**: See [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f).

+### Unknown Absolute Prestate

+This absolute prestate is essentially a hash of the op-program memory loaded by Cannon, including its code.
+As such, the absolute prestate (or simple prestate) encodes the op-program.
+The MT-Cannon VM loads the op-program differently from single threaded Cannon.
+This warrants a new absolute prestate _hash_ to properly configure the `FaultDisputeGame` implementations for the MT-Cannon VM.

+- **Description:** This is when there is not a known prestate (preimage) for a given absolute prestate hash in the dispute game implementations.
+- **Risk Assessment:** High severity, Low likelihood.
+- **Mitigations:** Every absolute prestate is built off of an op-program release tag.
+The prestate is [build is reproducible](https://github.com/ethereum-optimism/optimism/blob/68f77aaa317b9184cbbcd1526bc57bce1722906b/op-program/Dockerfile.repro) such that the same prestate is emitted regardless of the environment.
+Furthermore, governance and Guardian signers will be instructed to reproduce the prestate build themselves and check that the prestate hash matches the op-program release that will be referenced in the MT-Cannon governance post.
+Lastly, there exists a [CI check in the monorepo](https://github.com/ethereum-optimism/optimism/blob/68f77aaa317b9184cbbcd1526bc57bce1722906b/.circleci/config.yml#L1575) asserting that every op-program github release tag maps to the expected absolute prestate hash.
+This ensures that op-program releases stay reproducible.
+- **Detection:** The vm-runner is configured to use the on-chain absolute prestate for cannon executions.
+Any failures in the vm-runner triggers an alert to the proofs team.
+- **Recovery Path(s)**: See [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f).

-### Failure to run correct VM based on prestate input
+### Failure to run correct VM based on absolute prestate input

-- **Description:** The off-chain Cannon [attempts to run the correct VM version based on the prestate input](https://github.com/ethereum-optimism/design-docs/blob/0034943e42b8ab5f9dd9ded2ef2b6b55359c922c/cannon-state-versioning.md).
+- **Description:** The off-chain Cacurrent version of the nnon [attempts to run the correct VM version based on the absolute prestate input](https://github.com/ethereum-optimism/design-docs/blob/0034943e42b8ab5f9dd9ded2ef2b6b55359c922c/cannon-state-versioning.md).
 If it doesn't work correctly the on-chain steps would not match.
 - **Risk Assessment:** Medium severity, low likelihood.
 - **Mitigations:** Multicannon mitigates this issue by embedding a variety of cannon STFs into a single binary.
 This shifts the concern of ensuring the correct VM selection to multicannon.
 We also run multicannon on oplabs infra via the vm-runner, to assert the multicannon binary was built correctly.
 - **Detection:** This can be detected by manual review.
 Failing that, it would only be detected when malicious activity occurs and an honest op-challenger fails to generate a fault proof.